venkat-ranganathan/projects/C_Programming/Lab1/README.md

 ### SUMMARY

-< Provide a short description of your program's functionality, no more than a couple sentences >
+< created header.h file that gets called by lab1.c, defined values for RADIUS, PI, CARBRAND,
+ARITHMETIC, FAHRENHEIT  >

 ### KNOWN BUGS AND INCOMPLETE PARTS

-< What parts of the project you were not able to complete >
+< Everything works >

 ### REFERENCES

-< List any outside resources used >
+< Lab1.docx >

 ### SUBMISSION

 By submitting this lab project, you confirm that you have followed the course guidelines and policies as well as the academic honesty policy.

-< Submission date >
+< 08/29/22 >

-< Your name >
+< Prasanna Venkatesh Ranganathan >